iCloud Commissions is a Pie-in-the-Sky Dream

 Quick Summary of iCloud Commissions

-Rating: 1 out of 5.
-It's just basic IM using traffic exchanges, an idea that is neither top secret nor profound.
+Rating: 1 It's just basic IM using traffic exchanges, an idea that is neither top secret nor profound.

 “Your data is being used against you by Internet “gurus” who are taking you for every penny you have, but don’t freak out- I’m here to help you.”